alexanderpaolini/ibssbi/example/README.md

 # 1 + 1 = 2

+*Note*: This example, although seemingly valid, was created before I shifted around instruction opcodes.
+As such, PRINT_INT is no longer 0x31 and is how 0xF1.

 Fun fact: **1 + 1 = 2**
 More specifically: `1 1 +` = 2